Big California wildfires burn on as death toll reaches 7

 California over the last week has been hit by 650 wildfires across the state, many sparked by more than 12,000 lighting strikes recorded since Aug., 15.
 There are 14,000 firefighters.
 2,400 engines and 95 aircraft battling the fires.

-The Santa Cruz fire is one of three “complexes,” or groups of fires, burning on all sides of the San Francisco Bay Area..
+The Santa Cruz fire is one of three “complexes,” or groups of fires, burning on all sides of the San Francisco Bay Area.
 All were started by lightning.

 Fire crew made slow progress battling the blazes over the weekend, which included a break in the unseasonably warm weather and little wind.